quicheeee/project5/README.md

 # How to compile and run the Code.

 To run the code first you need to just download the files.
 Next import them in IntelliJ.
-Finally, run the file name "SharingServer.java" to start the server, and then run the file titled "auxDash.java" to run the main program.
+Finally, run the file named "SharingServer.java" to start the server, and then run the file titled "auxDash.java" to run the main program.

 # Who submitted what